March 22, 2010, Brooklyn, New York, USA

 Yesterday as I was driving to Brooklyn to visit my rabbi, I got off on the wrong exit.
-No worries, everything in life is a lesson.
-As I was driving up Avenue “U”, in the slow moving traffic, I looked at the physical and human landscape.
-Brooklyn is still is a city of immigrants.
-I saw many signs in Chinese and other Far East languages, I saw signs in Hebrew, and I saw signs in Russian.
-Some signs were even in English.
+How many adventures in life begin with a "wrong" turn.
+We never know where life will lead us, everything in life is a lesson.
+As I was driving up Avenue "U", in the slow moving traffic, , I looked at the physical and human landscape.
+Brooklyn is still a city of immigrants.
+I saw many signs in Chinese and other Far East languages, I saw signs in Italian and Spanish, I saw signs in Arabic, Hebrew and Yiddish, and I saw signs in Russian.
+I even saw some signs in English.

 I saw signs advertising Glatt Kosher restaurants, and Vietnamese cuisine.
-I saw signs saying “Products from the Middle East”, and “Products from the Far East”.
-Even while trying to fit in to America they are still trying to hold on to the life they left behind.
+I saw signs saying, "Products from the Middle East", and "Products from the Far East".
+Even while trying to fit in to American life they are still trying to hold on to the life they left behind.
 They want to keep their culture alive and pass it on to the next generation.

-I observed the fascinating human landscape, people hustling and bustling, all trying to make a living, to make it in the American Promised Land.
-I saw them loading trucks, negotiating deals, rushing across busy streets, shouting in a variety of languages.
+I observed the fascinating human landscape, people hustling and bustling, all trying to make a living, to get ahead, to make it in the American Promised Land.
+I saw them loading trucks, carrying smelly fish, negotiating deals, rushing across busy streets, shouting in a variety of languages.

 Some were dark skinned Jews from Iran or other parts of the Middle East.
-Some were burly Russian men; others were Chinese, Vietnamese and Korean.
-Arabs, Jews, Russians, Chinese, all different but all the same.
+Some were burly Russian men, others were Chinese, Vietnamese, and Korean, all different but all the same.
 I wondered, what would they create?

-As I looked at them and tried to imagine their hopes and dreams, their struggles and disappointments, I tried to imagine what the next generation would look like, and think like.
+And I looked at them and tried to imagine their hopes and dreams, their struggles and disappointments, I tried to imagine what the next generation would look like, and think like.
 They would be some sort of mixture.
-They would speak English better, hold on to some traditions and drop others.
-Some might stay in the “Old Neighborhood”, while others would move away.
-What was clear is it would never be the same.
-Nothing remains the same.
+They would have a greater mastery of the English language.
+They would hold on to some traditions and drop others.
+Some might stay in the "Old Neighborhood", while others would move away, into the "unknown America".
+What was clear was that it would never be the same, nothing remains the same.

-I related all this to Krav Maga.
+In my mind I related all this to Krav Maga.
 I thought of the countries I have been to and the wonderful people I have met.
-Krav Maga is very Israeli but it is also multi-cultural.
-It draws from the Jewish experience, from the Israeli experience, from the Eastern martial arts of China and Japan, even from Russian martial arts.
-And in the uniquely American way, like American and Israeli culture, it is a blending of all these different cultures.
+IKI Krav Maga is very Israeli but is is also multi-cultural.
+It draws from the Jewish experience, from the Israeli experience, from the Asian martial arts, even from Russian martial arts.
+It draws from every country where it is practiced.

-People from all over the world are learning Krav Maga these days, and like any fine cuisine, each impacts the art, each one shapes it in some way, adding a little according to taste, adding a little local flavor.
-And just as each one adds something, each one learns something unique.
+People from all over the world are learning IKI Krav Maga these days, and they any fine cuisine, each impacts the art, each shapes it in some way, adding a little according to taste, need, adding a little local flavor.
+And just as each one adds something, each one learns.
 Each learns a little about the soul of another people, about their history and their struggles.
-Just like that busy street in Brooklyn we are all in this together, we may look different, speak different languages but we are still on the same street, loading those trucks, sweating, trying to make a sale, keeping our heads above water, surviving and hoping to pass on something of value to the next generation.
+Just like that busy street in Brooklyn we are in this together, we may look different, speak different languages, but we are still on the same street, loading those trucks, sweating, trying to make a sale, keeping our heads above water, surviving and hoping to pass on something of value to the next generation.

 Moshe with Gary Hodges Jr. In the background flags of Brazil, USA and Japan while teaching Israeli Krav Maga.